Mixolyde/mmolb-playoff-status/README.md

 * Get a twitter account and button
 * Factor future schedule into magic numbers
 * Move project to a MMOLB-specific account on github
-* Reduce API calls during siesta
+* Reduce API calls during breaks

 ## Planned release schedule
 * v0.0.1
 - [ ] Publish a broken site again
-- [ ] Update about page
+- [ ] Update About page info
 - [ ] Disable the rest

 * v0.0.2